Mizumoto Park: Seasons in Tokyo

-I remember the real estate lady showing me apartments looking very surprised when I within minutes decided to rent the house that I now live in.
+I remember the real estate lady showing me apartments looking very surprised when I within literally minutes decided to rent the house that I now live in.
 She questioned whether – as a foreigner – I would want to live in a rather old part of Tokyo and not in one of the livelier and more famous districts such as Shinjuku or Shibuya.
-At the time – my Japanese was very limited and I could not explain to her that I had enough of lively atmosphere back in my home in Istanbul – another giant city – and a less showy and vivid neighborhood would definitely not hurt.
-I would also need to give up at least 10m2 of space if I wanted to live in a more popular neighborhood due to the high rents in Tokyo and that 10m2 makes substantial difference in the very small living spaces in Tokyo.
+At the time – my Japanese was very limited and I could not explain to her that I had enough of lively atmosphere back in my home in Istanbul – another giant city – and a less showy and vivid neighborhood would definitely not hurt (now I can probably at least attempt to explain this in a very bad Japanese).
+I would also need to give up at least 10m2 of space if I wanted to live in a more popular neighborhood due to the high rents in Tokyo and that 10m2 makes substantial difference in Tokyo`s small living spaces.

 There are many things that make me glad that I chose to live here and the Mizumoto Park, located within a 15 minutes biking distance from my home – is one of the main reasons.

 There are many great places to experience fall colors in Tokyo but Mizumoto Park may be the most ideal place for a more secluded experience.
 The park, which first opened in 1965 is home to very tall trees watching over a network of narrow biking and walking paths.
 The scenery is beautiful in every season but it sure becomes even more moving during the autumn when the leaves gradually change colors starting in late November and going well into the first half of December.